 It’s the 21st century.
 We have smartphones, tablets, and laptops.
 So why do you need a printer for homeschooling?

 In the early days of computing, printers were very expensive and only found in businesses.
 Today, they’re much cheaper and found in many homes.
-However, you may be wondering if you really need a printer for homeschool.
+However, you may be wondering if you really need a printer for homeschooling.

 Printers are an important part of any homeschooling set-up.
 They allow for the easy and quick printing of materials, which can be a great time-saver for busy homeschooling families.